moretech-forward/AtomicSwaps/contracts/audit/Audit.md

 #### MEDIUM

 The vulnerability is falsely positive because it requires the output to be available after the `deadline`.
+The vulnerability is relevant for strict equals.

+And SolidityScan says that using non-strict inequality in require consumes more gas.

 #### LOW